- How to Participate

 Note: Participants intending to use Federal grant or cooperative agreement funds to develop their Challenge submissions (if the use of such funds is consistent with the purpose, terms, and conditions of the grant award or cooperative agreement) must register for and participate in the Challenge as an Entity on behalf of the awardee institution, organization, or entity.

-Submissions to this Challenge will be accepted from January 5, 2022 through April 22, 2022.
+Challenge submission closed on April 22, 2022.
 Sign up for our email list to be kept up to date on any other Challenge updates.

 Sponsors and Partners